Heavy rains prompt evacuations in communities around Waterloo region

-WATERLOO, Ont. — Heavy rain in the Waterloo, Ont., area has prompted some evacuations and at least one community has declared a state of emergency.
+WATERLOO, Ont. — Heavy rain in the Waterloo, Ont., area prompted some evacuations Friday and at least one community has declared a state of emergency.

 The town of Minto, northwest of Kitchener, declared an emergency Friday morning and moved up to 30 families from their homes and closed some roads and streets in the community.